 Paradoxically, this franchise from a developed country has invested millions in “academies” and an extensive scouting network in Latin America, yet despite cynically marketing themselves as “Canada’s team,” it has fielded only a handful of Canadian players in the past 38 years.
 Moreover, it does not object when MLB prevents Canadian major league professionals from playing for Canada’s national team in such international competition as the Toronto 2015 Pan Am Games.

 In November 2004, the Blue Jays, now owned by Rogers Communication, bought the SkyDome for $30 million (Canadian) or US$25 million – a sweet deal indeed for the Rogers investors.
-That’s a 73 per cent discount from the $110 million that Sportsco (a Chicago-based holding company) had paid in 1999 following the Bob Rae government’s privatization of the SkyDome, and a whopping 95 per cent off SkyDome’s initial $600 million price tag ($913 million in 2012 dollars).
+That was a 73 per cent discount from the $110 million that Sportsco (a Chicago-based holding company) had paid in 1999 following the Bob Rae government’s privatization of the SkyDome, and a whopping 95 per cent off SkyDome’s initial $600 million price tag ($913 million in 2012 dollars).
 Rogers thus gained control of the largest entertainment venue in the city.
 The outcome of professional baseball in Toronto is a multi-billion dollar stream of revenue being diverted from the public treasury to the vaults of the international financial oligarchy.
 The Air Canada Centre (NBA, NHL), BMO Stadium (MLS) and the Mastercard Centre (Maple Leafs NHL hockey) are gold-plated assets cut from the same golden fleece.
 This is exactly the kind of scandalous outcomes the thieves ruling Ontario hope to achieve with their privatization of public services and assets – not to mention the “legacy” of the Pan Am Games facilities.

 By 2003 the number of professional sports teams in the Toronto marketplace overall had increased from four in 1995 to 24.
 Despite this enhanced breadth, evidence suggests that ownership is dominated by two private monopoly groups: Rogers and Maple Leaf Sports and Entertainment (MLSE).